 - Renegotiate your internet package: You can renegotiate your package with the ISP by asking them to provide you a minimum bandwidth for watching/streaming content.

-- Create a Proxy Server: You can set up your proxy server that will reroute traffic from the proxy to the website.
+- Create a Proxy server: You can set up your proxy server that will reroute traffic from the proxy to the website.
 The ISP will have only access to that proxy server.
 So the provider will think that you are connected to a specific server.
 In reality, you will be using that proxy to connect to the actual website you intend to visit.
 However, this process may not always work because ISPs are smart.
+For detailed reasoning check out our guide on VPN vs Proxy.

 What is ISP Bandwidth Throttling?